 The moisturising strength of this product delivers a double dose of wonderful.
 My hands feel soft, smooth and supple after using it a few times a day.
 I also use this on rough patches such as elbows to experience similar positive results.
-The combination of glycerin, urea and petrolatum certainly boosts the ability of skin to retain moisture and protect from trans-epidermal water loss (TEWL).
-It’s difficult to conclude or confirm the benefits of the antioxidants and anti-ageing properties in the cream after only a few weeks, however, the science certainly supports such benefits.
+The winning combination of glycerin, urea and petrolatum certainly boosts the ability of skin to retain moisture and protect from trans-epidermal water loss (TEWL).
+It’s difficult to conclude or confirm the benefits of the antioxidants and anti-ageing properties in the cream after only a few weeks, however, the science supports such benefits.

 If you’ve read any of my posts, you know I am an advocate for fragrance free skincare.
 However, in this case, I review a scented hand cream so it would be foolish and unfair to criticise this product on this basis.
 Instead, I praise this hand cream for its achievements in providing a refreshing and pleasant scent that also excels at moisturising the skin, both these benefits having lasting effects.
-Of course, those sensitive to fragrance should stay clear of this product, otherwise, it is suitable for all other skin types.
+Of course, those sensitive to fragrance should stay clear of this product.

 |Easily absorbed without any residue||Not for sensitive skin|

 |Refreshing scent lingers between applications||Fragrance is initially overpowering|